The 501(c)(3) Guide

 2. Get an Employer Identification Number (EIN) from the IRS

 Once your nonprofit is registered with the secretary of state, you can apply for a federal employer identification number (a FEIN or EIN) on the IRS website or by phone.
+You must form your nonprofit at the state level and get an EIN before seeking 501(c)(3) tax-exempt status.

 3. Submit Form 1023 or 1023-EZ to the IRS